Saturday, August 11, 2012

 1961: 14-year-old Helen Shapiro became the youngest person to reach #1 in the U.K. with "You Don't Know".

-1963: Cliff Richard, the Searchers, Billy J. Kramer and the Dakotas, Brian Poole and the Tremeloes and the Shadows were on the 100th edition of Thank Your Lucky Stars on BBC-TV.
+1963: Cliff Richard and the Shadows, the Searchers, Billy J. Kramer and the Dakotas, and Brian Poole and the Tremeloes were on the 100th edition of Thank Your Lucky Stars on BBC-TV.

-1963: The Rolling Stones, Acker Bilk and Long John Baldry were all at the Richmond Jazz Festival in Richmond, England.
+1963: The Rolling Stones, Acker Bilk and Long John Baldry were all at the National Jazz and Blues Festival in Richmond, Surrey, England.
 Sounds like they couldn't find enough jazz artists to perform.

 1970: Elvis Presley began performing at the International Hotel in Las Vegas, Nevada.